 Visalia-based College of the Sequoias offers a full-time physical therapy assistant program that admits 26 students each fall.
 The associate's degree program consists of four semesters, following the completion of prerequisite courses in anatomy and physiology.
 The curriculum includes lectures, lab courses and 680 hours of clinical education; clinical practicums are integrated into the second and fourth semesters.
 In addition to typical admission requirements, this program requires applicants to have a California driver's license and auto insurance.
 Students who graduated from this program in 2012 had a 100% successful employment rate; the same group had a 92% pass rate on the certification exam.

 Loma Linda University

-Loma Linda University in Loma Linda has a 15-month PTA program that starts the sophomore year.
+Loma Linda University in Loma Linda has a 15-month PTA program that starts during the sophomore year.
 This selective program requires that applicants have completed at least 32 semester units at an accredited college with a minimum GPA of 2.5.
 Other admission criteria include an essay, interview, letters of recommendation and work experience.
 Coursework includes neurology, exercise physiology, kinesiology and physical therapy treatment modalities.
 The program includes significant hands-on experience, with a two-week practicum and three clinical experiences lasting six weeks each.

 Ohlone Community College

 Located in Fremont, Ohlone Community College (OCC) has a two-year PTA program that includes general education courses, physical therapy courses and clinical education.
-The selective PTA program admits students in the fall only.
+The selective PTA program admits students only in the fall.
 Topics of study include kinesiology, pathology, neurological disorders, orthopedics, advanced procedures and physical therapy through the life span.
 In addition to coursework, students complete two clinical practicum courses as well as an internship.
 The 2012-2013 OCC catalog reports that OCC physical therapy assistant program graduates have posted 100% pass rates for the last five years.

 Sacramento City College